dbadrak/adelphi-dolphins/officials.no-image.md

 * Backstroke
   * Watch for grabbing on the lane rope and pulling, not just pushing away.
+  * Resubmerge after the flags immediately before finish
 * Butterfly
 * Breakstroke
 * Freestyle
 * Individual Medley
+  * back finish on back, watch for flip turns
 * Freestyle Relay
 * Medley Relay
 * The benefit of the doubt goes to the swimmer.